microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

         Urgent, // Important notifications allow users to have more control over what 1st party and 3rd party apps can send them high-priority AppNotifications (urgent/important) that can break through Focus Assist.
     };

+    enum AppNotificationAudioLooping
+    {
+        None, // Audio will not loop
+        Loop, // Audio will loop for the duration of the AppNotification }

     enum AppNotificationDuration
     {
         Default, // Default value.
 AppNotification appears for a short while and then goes into Notification Center.